Haitian National Truth and Justice Commission: Jean-Bertrand Aristide (1990–91)

 Being Haiti's first democratically elected president, coming out of a very harsh dictatorship, the Haitian populace welcomed Aristide with open arms.
 He symbolized change in a time that previously lacked hope in Haiti.
 Despite the people voting Aristide into office, he still had much of the Duvalier military to worry about and they had a very different opinion of the changes that were occurring in 1990.
 They became hostile towards the newly elected president and were able to assert their dominance of the island quickly as a result of their military weapons and training.
 Only a year into Aristide's presidency, he found himself removed from power by an army led by commander-in-chief, Raoul Cédras, who had overseen many accounts of human rights violations without holding any of his section chiefs responsible.

 The three year coup d'état brought systematic oppression for the citizens of Haiti, which was maintained through intimidation from a violent military who were said to be responsible for numerous beatings, killings and disappearances which led to the destruction of civil society in the country.

-As a result of the worsening conditions in Haiti, the United Nations and the Organization of America States imposed international sanctions against Haiti because of the corrupt powers terrorizing and controlling the island.
+As a result of the worsening conditions in Haiti, the United Nations and the Organization of American States imposed international sanctions against Haiti because of the corrupt powers terrorizing and controlling the island.
 It was expected that Aristide would return as president of Haiti October 1993, but military deterrence pushed his return to power back as far as July of the next year.
 The deciding factor allowing Aristide to return to office was the 20,000 United States troops and the United Nations persuading support.